gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 - It might take a few moments to import torch.
 - If it prints True, then PyTorch is available to use with fairseq.
 - Alternatively, try Method 2.
 It is longer but more automated once it is working.
+- Use CTRL + Z, end of input, to exit the Python interpreter.
+CTRL + C, keyboard interupt, will not work.

 ### Method 2) Use a Python script.